 There are certainly problems with multi-racial societies all over the world.
 Australia is no exception.
-But for this post, I’ve decided only to discuss America’s struggle with multi-racialism; this is for 2 reasons.
-First, modern America contrasts perfectly against the White Supremacist violence of 19th and early 20th century America, illustrating an important point.
-Second,… Continue reading Multi-Racialism: An Endless, Bitter Struggle
+But in this post, I have decided to only discuss America’s struggle with multi-racialism.
+This is for 2 reasons.
+First, modern America contrasts perfectly against the White Supremacist violence of 19th and early 20th century America, illustrating an important point.… Continue reading Multi-Racialism: An Endless, Bitter Struggle

 All unreferenced quotes throughout this post come from Hamilton’s ‘Silent Invasion’.
 Some time ago I read Clive Hamilton’s ‘Silent Invasion’, a book which documents how Australia has begun transitioning into a Chinese vassal state.
 I encourage all my readers to purchase this book for full reading here.
 I was initially reluctant to publish a full-length… Continue reading My Summary of ‘Silent Invasion’